ppconde/Computer-Vision/README.md

 * HoughLine
 	- Detects lines in a provided image, using the Hough Line Transform.
 	- Detected lines are displayed in red.
+* Contours
+	- Alternative method to find lines and circles in a provided image.